smcgarril/bsky_palindrome_bot/README.md

 If a palindrome is found it will post the word to its account, along with a link to the original post.

 Currently the logic is limited to checking an entire post.
 A future implementation will check for substrings within each post (possibly using Manacher's Algorithm).
-Future plans also include adding a database to track statistics on palindromes to be posted on the accounts profile (things like longest palindrome and the top palindromic posters).
+Future plans also include adding a database to track statistics on palindromes to be posted on the account's profile (things like longest palindrome and the top palindromic posters).

 ## Quickstart